AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-server-settings/r-debug-trace-logging.md

 ## SV::log - Server Supervisor Trace Log File Path {#section-3697bc480ff646e79cacc2812c55ef26}

 Folder and base file name for Server Supervisor log files.
 The path can be absolute or relative to *[!DNL install_folder]*.
 The Server Supervisor will append a hyphen and the current date ( *[!DNL -yyyy-mm-dd]*) to the file name (before the file suffix, if any).
-It is recommended to send all log files to the same folder as Platform Server log files ( `PS::LogFolder`) to leverage the log file management implemented by the Platform Server ( `PS::LogDays`).
+It is recommended to send all log files to the same folder as [!DNL Platform Server] log files ( `PS::LogFolder`) to leverage the log file management implemented by the [!DNL Platform Server] ( `PS::LogDays`).
 Default is [!DNL logs/Supervisor.log].

 >[!NOTE]
 >